Whatsapp Icon

 • Targeted Therapy: Advances in understanding the molecular and genetic underpinnings of PTCL have led to the development of targeted therapies.
 These drugs focus on specific abnormal proteins or cells involved in the growth and spread of cancer while minimizing damage to healthy cells.

-• Immunotherapy: This approach enhances the body's natural defenses to fight the cancer.
+• Immunotherapy: This approach enhances the body's natural defences to fight cancer.
 Immunotherapies used in PTCL treatment can include checkpoint inhibitors or the use of synthetic versions of immune system proteins.

 • Stem Cell Transplant: In cases where PTCL is refractory or has relapsed after initial treatment, high-dose chemotherapy followed by a stem cell transplant might be considered.
 This process involves the infusion of healthy blood-forming stem cells to replace damaged ones in the bone marrow.

-• Radiation Therapy: Though not as commonly used for PTCL as for other types of lymphoma, radiation therapy can be applied to shrink tumors or alleviate symptoms in targeted areas.
+• Radiation Therapy: Though not as commonly used for PTCL as for other types of lymphoma, radiation therapy can be applied to shrink tumours or alleviate symptoms in targeted areas.

 The choice of treatment modality is personalized, taking into account the type of PTCL, its stage, and the patient's health status and preferences.
 Emerging treatments and ongoing research into PTCL continue to provide new options and hope for patients dealing with this challenging disease.